dunklesToast/DockerKit/README.md

 Then go into the HomeKit App on your mobile Device (Mac does not work for pairing) and add a new Accessory.
 The default Setup Code is `123-45-678`

+### Docker

+* Mount your own config file over /app/config.json (`-v ./config.json:/app/config.json`)
+* The Docker container must be in host networking mode in order to added as an accessory
+* Docker socket must be volume mounted (`-v /var/run/docker.sock:/var/run/docker.sock`)

+Host networking **will not work** in Windows or OSX due to docker running in a VM on those platforms.

+An example docker-compose file is included.

 ### Todo:

 - ~~Fix 304 on first update~~
 - ~~Enable a mode where every container is controllable~~
-- Create and publish Docker Container for this module
+- ~~Create~~ and publish Docker Container for this module
 - Create a dimmable Light for Docker Swarm (idea by u/DuffMaaaann)
 - Basic Server statistics (idea by u/DuffMaaaann)
 - Fix issue with hostnames as Bridge Name